Tr0y16/BLOOMING/README.md

     area.innerHTML="";
     document.getElementById("msg").innerHTML="";
     let messages = [
-        "Your day is about to bloom with happiness!", "Just like flowers, you make the world beautiful!", "May love and joy surround you today!"
+        "Love is like a flower that grows slowly and beautifully.
+It starts small but becomes stronger with care and attention.", "Just like flowers, you make the world beautifulJust like flowers need water and sunlight, love needs trust, kindness, and patience to grow well.", "Just like flowers need water and sunlight, love needs trust, kindness, and patience to grow well."
     ];
     messages.forEach((msg,i)=>{
         setTimeout(()=>{